 Table 1.3.
-Development of the Finnish fishing fleet in the period from 1 January 2003 to 31 December 2019 (as calculated most recently on 19 May 2020), broken down by type of vessel.
+Development of the Finnish fishing fleet in the period from 1 January 2003 to 31 December 2020 (as calculated in accordance with the most recent national and EU fishing register status reports on 23 April 2021), broken down by type of vessel.